 Does your camp require background checks on your staff?

 All camp employees go through a thorough background check and screening process.
-We take your camper's safety very seriously!

 Can my child call home?